Barokai/FurnitAR/docs/index.markdown

 Augmentable rating 2 out of 5
 ![Image target materials](/assets/images/ImageTargets-Material-Features.png)

-As long as the lighting conditions are stable (and not too bright or dark) and the user avoids glare and dark shadows, the image target recognition still works. sometimes it could take longer.
+As long as the lighting conditions are stable (and not too bright or dark) and the user avoids glare and dark shadows, the image target recognition still works.
+Sometimes it could take longer.
 Replacing those two targets could be a future improvement.
 For details on how to improve image targets, check the best practices by Vuforia [Vuforia](https://library.vuforia.com/objects/best-practices-designing-and-developing-image-based-targets).

 ### Choosing a model